DB2-Limited/awesome-cheats/backend/nginx.md

    <br/>

 ### Adding Dynamic Modules
-In order to add new modules to Nginx we have to re-build it from source, so we'll need the source code (see the [INSTALLATION](#insyallation) section).
+In order to add new modules to Nginx, we have to re-build it from source, so we'll need the source code (see the [INSTALLATION](#installation) section).

 **Steps:**
 __1.__ Check existing Nginx configuration the current install was built with.